keptn/lifecycle-toolkit/docs/blog/posts/argocd-keptn-health.md

 ## Summary

-Time to sum up what we have learned in this blog post.
+Time to sum up what we have presented in this blog post.
 We have seen how Keptn can easily complement ArgoCD and enhance its functionality by providing more insights into application health status.